jwstegemann/fritz2-docs/StylingDSL.md

 }
 ```

 fritz2-styling offers a convenient syntax for adding responsive styles with a mobile-first approach.
-It uses four breakpoints for the different viewport-sizes (sm, md, lg and xl):
+It uses four breakpoints for the different viewport-sizes (sm, md, lg and xl).
+You can set each property independently for these viewport-sizes:

 ```kotlin
     font-size(sm = { tiny }, lg = { normal })